AurianeMaymard/DataDive25/README.md

 This repository includes an automated GitHub Pages deployment system for team projects.
 Each team can create their own folder in the `Team_Projects/` directory and add markdown files that will be automatically converted to HTML pages.

+You can visit the automated site to view participants projects at [https://datacommunitydc.github.io/DataDive25/](https://datacommunitydc.github.io/DataDive25/).

 ### How It Works

 1. **Team Setup**: Clone the `Team_Projects/SampleTeam` or create a new folder in `Team_Projects/` named after your team (e.g., `Team_Projects/MyAwesomeTeam/`)